CHARLESTON, SC (WCSC) - A judge set bond at $25,000 Thursday for the Crisis Ministries chief financial officer accused of embezzling over $96,000.

-On Friday afternoon, police responded to Crisis Ministries on 573 Meeting St. Executive Director Stacy Denaux told investigators that a female employee had deposited at least 10 different checks, totaling $11,009.20, into her personal account.
+The investigation began last Friday, when police responded to Crisis Ministries on 573 Meeting Street.
+Executive Director Stacy Denaux told investigators that Libby had deposited at least 10 different checks, totaling $11,009.20, into her personal account.

 According to Denaux, those funds were meant for several institutions that work with Crisis Ministries.